Huizhonglee/UECM3033_assign2/report.md

 https://github.com/Huizhonglee/UECM3033_assign2

 Explain your selection criteria here.
+The condition of SOR method is Matrix must be positive definite so it will only convergence.
+However, a matrix is positive definite if all the eigenvalues of matrix are positive.

 Explain how you implement your `task1.py` here.

-At first,

-For SOR method, I used ?¦Ø=1.25.
-A positive ¦Ø can help us to get convergence.
+At first, I used self-defined functions to solve the question.
+Two methods used to solve the problem is LU factorisation and Successive Over-relaxation(SOR) method.For SOR method, I used ?a formula based on convergence theorem to determine optimal¦Ø. A positive ¦Ø can help us to get convergence.
 SOR method can convergence only when 0< ¦Ø<2.
 The SOR method will reduce to the Gauss Seidel method when ¦Ø=1.
-With 0< ¦Ø<1, it called as under-relaxation methods while w>1 called as over relaxation methods.
+With 0< ¦Ø<1, it called as under-relaxation methods while ¦Ø >1 called as over relaxation methods.
 So, we can choose ¦Ø between 1 and 2.
-For certain problems, SOR method will be very effective.
+For certain problems, SOR method will be very effective. ¡°np.linalg.solve(A,b)¡± function is used to solve linear equation and computes a ¡°exact¡± solution.

 The answer for 1st linear system will be [1 1 1].
 For the 2nd linear system is [ 1.  -1.
 4.  -3.5  7.  -1. ].
 These answers had checked by using online matrix calculator.
 The answers obtained are same for both linear systems.